katahiromz/ImeStudy/README.md

 ## What is CTF?

-It stands for "Collaborative Translation Framework".
+CTF stands for "Collaborative Translation Framework".

 ## What is IMM IME?